House Speaker David Ralston: Lingering tax Q’s, $1M loan

 David Edmund Ralston (R-Blue Ridge)

 The speaker paid off the federal tax liens in 2007 with a loan from the Blairsville-based United Community Bank, one of his most generous campaign donors over the years (as noted below).
-By 2010, Ralston owed $1,052,024 on the debt, real estate records show; tax appraisers value Ralston’s real estate holdings, posted as collateral, at less than half that much.
+By January 2014, Ralston owed $1,014,988 on the debt, real estate records show; tax assessors valued Ralston’s real estate holdings, posted as collateral, at less than half that much.
+Fannin County commissioners replaced the three tax assessors in 2014 after a state review found “unacceptably low” appraisals for some properties.
+A sales-ratio study found properties overall were assessed at only 35.3 percent of actual value — the third-lowest rate in Georgia — rather than the required 40 percent (UPDATE: In September 2014, Ralston sold the office building posted as partial collateral for $440,000).

 The American Legislative Exchange Council awarded “scholarships” totaling $2,891 to Ralston in 2004, records show.
 Corporate donors — including petroleum, pharmaceutical, utility, tobacco and health-care interests — funded the scholarships, which were meant to cover the costs of airfare and lodging to attend ALEC functions.
 The donations generally are not disclosed as lobbyist gifts, since ALEC does not have a registered lobbyist in Georgia.